seenthattinker/Conceptinero/government/eligible.md

 \(j) style changes, or

-\(k) routine data collection;"
+\(k) routine data collection;

-What is generally understood to be "research and development", or "R&D", is not necessarily "SR&ED".
+What is generally understood to be *research and development*, or *R&D*, is not necessarily *SR&ED*.
 SR&ED is carried out in a certain way and for specific reasons.
 The definition of SR&ED describes how ([section 1.1](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/eligibility-work-investment-tax-credits.html#s1_1) below) and why